-If there’s one thing runners love, it’s trying out new running gear from various running brands.
+If there’s one thing runners love, it’s trying out cool running gear from various running brands.
 Most of the time, runners support the iconic, global brands that dominate the industry: Nike, Adidas, ASICS, Brooks, New Balance—the list goes on and on.
 However, there are so many other boutique, up-and-coming brands with stellar products you need to check out.

 With so many new companies popping up, the entire running apparel industry is changing.
 Sportswear startups like Tracksmith, Iffley Road, Ciele, Doxa and countless others gave runners other options to satisfy their activewear needs.
-No longer would runners have to support global retailers; instead, they can find a brand that aligns with their values and provides them with high-quality running gear.
+No longer would runners have to support global retailers; instead, they can find a cool running brand that aligns with their values and provides them with high-quality running gear.

 Ultimate Direction’s tagline is, “The Ultimate Runner’s Store.
 Designed by Athletes for Athletes.”
 That should tell you all you need to know about what you’re going to find.
-The company focuses mainly on offering the lightest hydration packs around as well as vests, water belts and other accessories that runners (specifically trail runners and long distance runners) will love.
+The company focuses mainly on offering the lightest hydration packs around as well as vests, water belts, and other cool running gear that runners (specifically trail runners and long distance runners) will love.
 Get a hydration pack from Ultimate Direction and you’ll be on your way.
 The company offers a variety of other running apparel that you can add to your order to deck yourself out from head to toe in Ultimate Direction gear.

 Looking for a high-tech watch?
 Look no further than Coros.
 Coros offers a handful of premium multi-sport watches for all your running needs.
 These watches can work in extreme temperatures, store plenty of data, connect to your phone or other accessories, monitor your heart-rate and more.
 Most even integrate with third-party software like Strava, TrainingPeaks or even your favorite running app to ensure all the data you need is right at your fingertips (or in this case, right on your wrist).